Presenters

 Now its use is becoming easier:

-If you need to get a list of representatives, the best option would be to use collection methods, for example:
+If you want to get a list of presenters, use collection methods, for example:

 {